We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Towels or rags

-Your washer’s power supply could be the culprit if it’s beeping but not turning on.
-First, ensure the power cord is securely plugged into the outlet and that it functions properly.
+If your washer is still beeping but not turning on, the power supply could also be to blame.
+Ensure the power cord is securely plugged into the outlet and that it functions properly.

 The water inlet valve controls water flow into your washer.
 If it’s not working correctly, your washer might beep but not turn on.
 The water inlet valve is behind the washer near the back, where the hoses connect.